 Methodology

 The analysis of the state of art in the Norwegian EPS is based on a systematic review of research.
-The following selection criteria were used in the review process: high quality research from doctoral dissertations and blind peer-reviewed articles published in journals during the period 2000-2015.
+The following selection criteria were used in the review process: high quality research from doctoral dissertations and blind peer-reviewed articles published in journals during the period 2000–2015.
 This ensured that the material was scientifically approved, relevant and had similar empirical grounding.
-The search words “educational psychological service” and “school psychological service”, and the Norwegian equivalents “Pedagogisk psykologisk tjeneste” and “PP-tjeneste” were used to search for relevant literature.
+The search words ‘educational psychological service’ and ‘school psychological service’, and the Norwegian equivalents ‘Pedagogisk psykologisk tjeneste’ and ‘PP-tjeneste’ were used to search for relevant literature.
 Using the BIBSYS library system, searches were carried out in the PsycNET (APA), ORIA, Scorpus (Elsevier), Web of Science ISI, and Idunn.no databases.
 The searches generated a total of five results for doctoral theses and 118 results for peer-reviewed articles.
-The texts were printed and examined individually and collaboratively by the four members in the research group.
+The texts were printed and examined individually and collaboratively by the four members of the research group.
 After applying the selection criteria, a total of 24 publications were considered relevant.
 The publications that were omitted did not have EPS as their main focus.
 Rather the EPS was briefly mentioned as a possible support for various difficulties.
 Nineteen of the selected 24 publications were peer-reviewed journal articles.
 Five of the publications were doctoral theses.
 Three were monographs while two were sets of journal articles.
 An overview of the selected high quality research is presented in Table 1.

-Table 1: List of high quality research of Norwegian EPS 2000-2015
+Table 1: List of high quality research of Norwegian EPS 2000–2015